The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Southeast Asia: Andrea Ross and April Cole of Wild Frontiers.

 Restaurant Le Royal at the Raffles Hotel in Phnom Penh has a sophisticated degustation menu that allows diners to try a wide range of dishes in a single meal.
 It’s a true fusion of the best of Khmer and French cuisines in an atmospheric colonial setting.

 Sihanoukville is loaded with dive bars and has a very seedy feel, not at all conducive to relaxing on the beach.
 If you want to enjoy the beauty of the Cambodian coast, head to Koh Rong or Kep instead.

-I have always loved Battambang.
+We have always loved Battambang.
 This little town on the Tonle Sap Lake has fascinating Khmer Rouge history and beautiful ancient temples.
 The bamboo train here (a ride on the rails on a bamboo flatbed contraption that defies description) is a bit of a tourist gimmick, but it’s also a lot of fun and a nice change of pace—especially for kids—from the temple visits.
-I also love the temples at Koh Ker, which are my favorite in the entire country.
+We also love the temples at Koh Ker, which are our favorite in the entire country.
 To get to them quickly and in comfort, you need a helicopter, but you can also go overland from Siem Reap on a drive through rural Cambodia that takes about four hours each way.
 You’ll want a driver and guide, because the areas you’re visiting are remote and few people speak English.